Gyða Valtýsdóttir: Career

 Gyða's first solo album, Epicycle, was released worldwide in 2017, winning Album of the Year at the Iceland Music Awards and Kraumur Music Award.
 The album is a collection of pieces by the likes of Schubert, Schumann and Messiaen as well as more experimental composers like Harry Partch and George Crumb.
 Collaborators on the album are Shahzad Ismaily, Hilmar Jensson, Michael York, Julian Sartorius and Danny Tunick.

 Gyða's first album comprising her original compositions, Evolution, was released in fall 2018 on figureight records, co-produced by Alex Somers.
 Other collaborators on the album are Shahzad Ismaily, Albert Finnbogason, Aaron Roche, Julian Sartorius and Úlfur Hansson.
 The album was nominated for the Nordic Music Prize in 2019 and chosen the album of the year 2018 in the open category at the Iceland Music Prize.

-In 2020 she will release her next album Epicycle II with newly commissioned pieces written for Gyða by Icelandic musicians Skúli Sverrisson, Ólöf Arnalds, María Huld Markan Sigfúsdóttir, Kjartan Sveinsson, Úlfur Hansson, Jónsi, Daníel Bjarnason and Anna Thorvaldsdottir.
+In 2020 she released her album Epicycle II with newly commissioned pieces written for Gyða by Icelandic musicians Skúli Sverrisson, Ólöf Arnalds, María Huld Markan Sigfúsdóttir, Kjartan Sveinsson, Úlfur Hansson, Jónsi, Daníel Bjarnason and Anna Thorvaldsdottir.

 In 2019 Gyda received the prestigious Nordic Council Music Price for her music and performance, the jury calling her distinct vocals and instrumental inventiveness ”highly unique & captivating”.

+In popular culture

+Along with her twin sister, Gyða appeared on the cover of the Belle and Sebastian album Fold Your Hands Child, You Walk Like a Peasant.